Lindbergh Home Tours

 Daily guided tours depart on the hour with the last tour leaving at 4 p.m.
 Allow for time to explore the visitor center exhibits and the surrounding nature trails.

-Take a newly developed 45-minute family-friendly guided tour of Lindbergh's boyhood home.
-Uncover the origins of a curious, imaginative and extraordinary boy who grew up along the Mississippi River, and went on to become an environmental activist, inventor and aviation pioneer.
+Lindbergh - Extraordinary Boy: This 45-minute family-friendly guided tour of Lindbergh's boyhood home, uncovers the origins of a curious, imaginative and extraordinary boy who grew up along the Mississippi River, and went on to become an environmental activist, inventor and aviation pioneer.

 The Charles A. Lindbergh Historic Site holds many signature events throughout the year.